kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_1.md

 ![reading guide](./images/00-Reading%20guide.png)

-# 1.Machu Picchu Big Picture
+# 1. Machu Picchu Big Picture

 ## 1.2 *Strategy-Driving Policy* of Machu Picchu
 A Policy is in general composed of many steps, among them writing a White Paper.
 In case of Machu Picchu, such a policy is composed of:

 ### 1.2.1	**White Paper**, to set out the final purpose of the action.
 - Machu Picchu is a collaborative open-source project.
 It aims at producing and maintaining accurate data about the persons-in-need ("**PnD**").